filisko/pdo-plus/README.md

 # PDO plus

-PDO plus is a wrapper for PDO which will allow you to see all your executed queries, it will also try to simulate bind queries.
+PDO plus extends PDO to allow you to see all your executed queries.
 It also includes a Bar Panel for Tracy, see the result below.

 ## Result
 ![PDO logger with Tracy](https://i.snag.gy/AbESVC.jpg "PDO logger with Tracy")